-Summary table Generic information Name of survey Romania Integrated Household Survey (RIHS) / Ancheta Integrata în Gospodarii Institution responsible National Institute of Statistics Frequency Annual (since 1995) Survey year / Wave 1995 Collection period January 1995 to December 1995 Survey structure Cross-sectional (1/6 of the sample is longitudinal) Coverage Nationally representative Geographic information Area of residence, region, county, locality (only first 2 delivered to LIS) Files delivered Pre-lissified files (one at the household level and one at the and personal level) (there are 240 original files broken down by sections of the questionnaire) Sample size Households 31,574 interviewed households Individuals 93,205 individuals Sampling Sampling design Two-stage sampling with small areas (Census sectors) selected randomly in a first stage and 20 households selected within each area in the second stage.
-Sampling frame Census of January 1992 Questionnaires Household Questionnaire and Household Income and Expenses Diary Standard classifications Education Own classification (11 categories) Occupation 3-digit ISCO-88 code Industry Own classification (15 categories), but not provided to LIS Income Reference period Each household has a different calendar month as reference period according to • • • • the interview date (from January 1995 to December 1995) Unit of collection Household (wage income, pensions and unemployment benefits are also collected at the individual level, while self-employment income is also collected at the activity level).
+Summary table Generic information Name of survey Romania Integrated Household Survey (RIHS) / Ancheta Integrata în Gospodarii Institution responsible National Institute of Statistics Frequency Annual (since 1995) Survey year / Wave 1997 Collection period January 1997 to December 1997 Survey structure Cross-sectional (1/6 of the sample is longitudinal) Coverage Nationally representative Geographic information Area of residence, region, county, locality (only first 2 delivered to LIS) Files delivered Pre-lissified files (one at the household level and one at the and personal level) (there are over 200 original files broken down by sections of the questionnaire) Sample size Households 32,187 interviewed households Individuals 92,334 individuals Sampling Sampling design Two-stage sampling with small areas (Census sectors) selected randomly in a first stage and 20 households selected within each area in the second stage.
+Sampling frame Census of January 1992 Questionnaires Household Questionnaire and Household Income and Expenses Diary Standard classifications Education Own classification (8 categories) Occupation 1-digit ISCO-88 code Industry Own classification (15 categories) Income • Reference period Each household has a different calendar month as reference period according to the interview date (from January 1997 to December 1997) Unit of collection Household (wage income, pensions and unemployment benefits are also collected at the individual level, while self-employment income is also collected at the activity level).
 Period of collection Monthly income.
 Gross/net Variables are collected gross of taxes and contributions, which are also collected separately.
 Data editing / processing Consistency checks Decentralised processing: at the county level which include manual codification of the questionnaires, computer data entry, logical checking and data validation in the research centres.
 Centralised processing: validation of the data from the county level, centralised processing and elaboration of tables with results for the total country.
-Weighting The weighting process comprised of the following three steps: calculation of the basic weights, non-response adjustment, and final adjustment of the sample population and calculation of the extension coefficients.
-Imputation There are automatic imputing procedures based on logical correlation's, so that
+Weighting The weighting process comprised of the following three steps: calculation of the basic weights, non-response adjustment, and final adjustment of the samp le population and calculation of the extension coefficients.
+Imputation There are automatic imputing procedures based on logical correlation's, so that there are no missing data. more are no minoring data.

-This document draws extensively from the following documents: "Romanian Integrated Household Survey 1994 - Basic Information" World Bank, August 1998, "Romanian Integrated Household Survey 1995 - Interviewer manual" and information provided directly by the National Institute for Statistics.
+This document draws extensively from the following documents: "Romanian Integrated Household Survey 1994 - Basic Information" World Bank, August 1998, "Romanian Integrated Household Survey 1997 - Interviewer manual" and information provided directly by the National Institute for Statistics.